 Back injuries, including those related to spinal damage, broken bones, concussion, internal injuries, and other types of extreme physical problems may be compensated.

-Texting while driving accident attorney Florida at Fetterman & Associates, PA will aggressively represent your personal injury lawsuit in court.
+Florida texting while driving accident attorney at Fetterman & Associates, PA will aggressively represent your personal injury lawsuit in court.
 In Florida, the qualitative threshold is a verbal one, which means that after hearing the evidence the court decides the extent of the damages and the amount of compensation that is appropriate.

 In developing your personal injury case, we will utilize all applicable evidence, including if you were the victim of a text while accident, and present your case, including the manner in which you have been physically affected.